 Generally we read file from the beginning but sometimes for our business requirements we may need to read a file from the end.
 So we may need to read file from end using any technology.
 Here I will show you how to read last n lines from file using Python.

-Here in this example we will use Python 3.6 and you must understand the Python language to implement.
+Here in this example we will use Python 3.6 and you must have knowledge on Python language to implement.

 We define a function called tail that takes three arguments – file name, number of lines to read from the end and block size in bytes.